NegasiHaile/DS-Ti-En-MT-evaluation/README.md

 | Politics               | 29.7    | 31.93    |
 | Business and Economics | 34.8    | 32.62    |

-Table 2 displays the distribution of tokens per snippet categorized by domain and source language.
-The data provides insights into the token distribution across different subject areas.
+_**Table 2:** displays the distribution of tokens per snippet categorized by domain and source language.
+The data provides insights into the token distribution across different subject areas._

 ### Annotation Guideline